Close Modal

 About

-From ancient cairns to castles to the Great Wall of China to stone sculptures in museums, what we build says a lot about who we are, what we value, what we fear, and who we aspire to be.
-And it all starts deep, deep below the earth’s surface.
-It starts with a stone.
+From ancient cairns to castles, from the Great Wall of China to Maya cities, the stone structures we build tell us who we are, what we value, what we fear, and who we want to be.
+The story begins deep below the Earth’s surface.
+All those stones start with a rock.

-Meticulously researched and stunningly illustrated, Stone by Stone invites readers to consider how the rock cycle, engineering, and human history connect.
-Beginning under the earth, the text takes readers through the rock cycle with striking and dramatic detail before moving above ground to show how humans have used stones across history to build, connect, divide, and reimagine our place on Earth.
+Stone by Stone invites readers to consider how geology, engineering, and human history connect.
+The book opens with a striking and dramatic description of the rock cycle before delving into the many ways humans have used stones across history to rebuild, reconnect, and reimagine our place on Earth.

-The robust back matter includes more information on the rock cycle, engineering, stone usage throughout history as well as a timeline, bibliography, and resources.
+Robust back matter includes more information on the rock cycle, engineering, and stone usage throughout history, as well as a timeline, bibliography, and list of resources.

 Author